 Milton continues, “In those days I was never sure I was going to be a professional player but I suppose the signs were there that I would eventually lean towards that.
 I really enjoy my time at the National Tennis Centre as a full time professional player trying to make it on the men’s circuit.
 It is tough as there are so many good players out there, but I am very committed.
 I wish this years competitors the best of luck at Wimbledon for the event.”

-The 2012 HSBC Road To Wimbledon National Finals will be held at The All England Club from the 13-18 August hoping to continue to inspire the next generations of tennis stars with a memorable Wimbledon experience.
+The 2013 HSBC Road To Wimbledon National Finals will be held at The All England Club from the 12-17 August hoping to continue to inspire the next generations of tennis stars with a memorable Wimbledon experience in the year that Andy Murray won Wimbledon.